 - Size: 14.4px computed

 Headings are very important for creating a content hierarchy on the page, both for visual differentiation and accessibility reasons.
-They must be nested properly, and not chosen on the basis of visual sizing.
-For more information about using headings correctly, visit the writing style guide on Spaces.
+They must be nested properly, not chosen on the basis of visual sizing.
+For more information about using headings correctly, visit the writing style guide in Spaces.

 Paragraphs can include text at normal and bold weight, or italic.
 There is no bold italic.
 Paragraphs have been optimized for readability by using the correct line spacing and space between paragraphs.